eugenia1984/english/glossary.md

 - **promote ethics** means to encourage and support moral principles and standards.
 For example: ``The manager promotes ethics by enforcing transparent reporting``.

 - **properly**: is the adverb form of the adjective proper.
 Both words can express doing something in the correct or suitable manner, but their usage differs depending on the sentence structure.
-For example:

-`The application didn't function properly after the update.` -> This means the updates brought errors to the code.
+For example: `The application didn't function properly after the update.` -> This means the updates brought errors to the code.
 The adverb properly modifies the verb function.

-`This wasn't a proper configuration of the database.` -> The adjective proper describes the noun configuration.

 - **proposed**: means something that has been suggested or put forward for consideration.
-For example:

-`The proposed plan includes a new timeline.` -> It means that the plan, which includes a new timeline, has been suggested but not yet finalized or accepted.
+For example: `The proposed plan includes a new timeline.` -> It means that the plan, which includes a new timeline, has been suggested but not yet finalized or accepted.

 ---